oracle/node-oracledb/doc/src/api_manual/oracledb.rst

         * - ``n`` > ``0``
           - Checks validity if the connection has been idle in the pool (not “checked out” to the application by ``getConnection()``) for at least ``n`` seconds.

-    This property may be overridden when
-    :meth:`creating a connection pool <oracledb.createPool()>`.
+    This property may be overridden when creating a connection pool using :meth:`oracledb.createPool()`.

     See :ref:`Connection Pool Pinging <connpoolpinging>` for more discussion.

-    .. versionadded:: 1.12

     It was disabled when using Oracle Client 12.2 (and later) until node-oracledb 3.0.